zhufyaxel/2019-2020_DailyLog/July.md

 ---
 Tonights:
-Try to make the 3's math as in home, no device available Make the event system done
+Try to make the 3's math as in home, no device available --> Issue: Bounding Box definations, so here we make the local working, and applying the outside holder with a script

+Make the event system done
 ---
 So from today I'll start writing the documentations for my SIGCHI process, in a daily process